 For TV’s biggest stars, key roles on successful shows mean huge paychecks — but the payoff doesn’t stop there.
-When shows are syndicated, redistributed, released on DVD, purchased by a streaming service or otherwise used beyond the airing the actors were originally paid for, those actors get residual checks — sometimes called royalties.
+When shows are syndicated, redistributed, released on DVD, purchased by a streaming service or otherwise used beyond what the actors were originally paid for, those actors get residual checks called royalties.

 “Friends” ran for 10 seasons between 1994 and 2004.
 The show made stars out of Matthew Perry, Matt LeBlanc, Courteney Cox, David Schwimmer, Lisa Kudrow and, of course, Jennifer Aniston — one of the richest actresses of all time.

 The show’s success still pays dividends for the cast.
 In 2015, USA Today reported that Warner Bros. earns $1 billion a year from “Friends.”
 Of that amount, 2 percent — or $20 million — goes to each of the stars every single year.